-- For 5-6 people: If you’re wanting to cook fresh food from scratch for a big family of about 5-6 servings, we suggest the large Oven-style, Rack, Countertop or Toaster style air fryer ovens.
-These models have at least 2 racks to cook on and some of them are large enough to use standard 9″ cake pans, 9″ pie dishes or 9×9″ casserole bakeware.
-Just double check the dimensions before you buy the air fryer to fit your existing disheware.
+For 5-6 people: If you’re wanting to cook fresh food from scratch for a big family of about 4-6 servings, we suggest the large Oven-style, Rack, Countertop or Toaster style air fryer ovens.
+These models have at least 2 racks to cook on and some of them are large enough to use standard 8″ or 9″ cake pans, pie dishes and casserole bakeware.
+Just double check the dimensions before you buy the air fryer to fit your existing dish ware.

 Different Styles (Models or Categories)

 Basket/Bucket Style – Food is added to a basket or a “bucket” and then air fried with a hot circulating fan on top.
 Bucket styles have one main compartment and has an insert that keeps the food slightly elevated, allowing grease and oils to drip to the bottom.
 Some basket styles have a handled basket that actually separates from the main bucket.
 This basket is what keeps the food separated from the oil drippings.
 This is the most common style where recipes will say “shake” because the basket/bucket allows you to do that.

 Oven, Rack or Countertop Style – These are very similar to “toaster oven” looks.
 They’re normally larger than basket styles and usually have wire shelves to cook foods in 2-3 layers.
 These interior styles are laid out similar to your regular ovens, only difference is that they are much smaller.
 These styles allow you to cook more food or different foods on the racks.
 Because the heating element is on top, the top rack gets the most heat so what ever you cook on the top rack cooks and crisps quicker than the bottom racks.
 If you want more even cooking on all the racks, you have to rotate the racks often to the bottom can be switched to the top and vice versa.
 There’s no “shaking” the food with these models.
 You have to pull out the rack, then flip the food.